We partner with governments to improve sexual and reproductive healthcare.

 We’re not in this forever.
 Once we’ve shared our expertise and helped build the capacity of public service providers, we’ll show ourselves the door—leaving governments empowered to provide quality reproductive healthcare into the future.

 When we partner with a country, we have an exit plan:

 This work is designed to be sustainable and lasting, meaning the impacts will be felt well into the future.
 New generations of women and girls will have high-quality sexual and reproductive healthcare at their fingertips.

-And while the aim is to phase out our direct health system strengthening support when the appropriate time comes, MSI will still be present and working hard in other ways to build a better future.
+And while the aim is to phase out our direct support when the appropriate time comes, MSI will still be present and working hard in other ways to build a better future.
 We’ll continue sharing our expertise, advocating for better policies, and doing everything we can to strengthen access to sexual and reproductive healthcare for all.

 We know our clients, and everything we do is informed by their feedback.
 We collect over 300 million ‘data points’ every year on who our clients are and what care they’re seeking, and over 160,000 have talked to us about their experiences.
 With our strategic partnership approach, we’re already seeing significant impact.

 We partner with the Ugandan government to offer women a full range of contraceptives to choose from, and it's been a major success.